paradajz/Zvuk9/README.md

 - LUFA is licenced under modified MIT licence.
 - MIDI module is licenced under MIT.
 - U8G2 is licenced under Two-clause BSD licence.
 This project uses modified content which is available under same terms.
-- AVR-Core, AVR-Versioning, AVR-DB and strings modules are available under MIT licence.
+- Core and LESS-DB modules are available under MIT licence.

 This project is available under GNU GPLv3 licence.
 For commerical uses commercial licence is available on demand.